Official-Krish/BlogiAIn/Readme.md

 A React frontend and Cloudflare workers backend application offering features that replicate Medium, the popular blogging platform.

 Features:
-* Token based Authentication
+* Token based Authentication.
-* Create, Read, Update, Delete Blogs
+* Create, Read, Update, Delete Blogs.
-* Bookmark, Like, Search, Filter Blogs
+* Bookmark, Like, Search, Filter Blogs.
+* User profiles.
+* Comment.

+Unique Features:
-* Generate Blog using AI
+* Generate Blog using AI.
-* Autosave
-* User profiles
+* Chat with AI to deepen your understanding around a particular blog.
+* Voice over for blogs, so you can listen to blogs while working out / having food.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>